ppy/osu-wiki/news/2019-09-07-community-mentorship-program-fall-2019-mentee-signups-now-open.md

 If any of this interests you or anyone you know, please go to our [forum announcement and rules thread](https://osu.ppy.sh/community/forums/topics/955356) for more information!

-We're looking forwards to the future mappers of tomorrow!
+We're looking forward to the future mappers of tomorrow!

 —ailv